Jury trials ‘always important’ part of justice system amid court reform shake-up

 “Sir Brian makes a compelling case for radical change and the need for more than extra resources to restore the reputation of the criminal courts.”

+In the Commons, shadow justice secretary Robert Jenrick warned it was a “slippery slope” to abolishing jury trials altogether, and asked the minister: “Does she accept that scrapping jury trials is a disgraceful and unnecessary rejection of one of our country’s proudest and most ancient liberties?”

+Justice minister Sarah Sackman replied: “We cannot simply sit our way out of this crisis.
+We’ve got to build system capacity, more judges, more prosecutors, more defence lawyers, more court ushers.”

-The proposal however was described as “deeply concerning” by Mark Jones, dispute resolution partner at law firm Payne Hicks Beach.
+The proposal was also described as “deeply concerning” by Mark Jones, dispute resolution partner at law firm Payne Hicks Beach.

 He said: “It removes the right to be judged by your peers and the diverse nature of those who make up juries.